eniserijemosope/Breast-Cancer-SVC-classifier-/README.md

-Absolutely!
-Here's your entire **README** as a single Markdown document — ready to paste directly into a `README.md` file on GitHub:

----

 # Breast Cancer Detection using Support Vector Classifier (SVC)

 This project uses the **Breast Cancer Wisconsin (Diagnostic) Dataset** from `scikit-learn` to develop a highly accurate **machine learning model** for classifying tumors as malignant or benign.
 Leveraging **Support Vector Machines (SVC)** along with **StandardScaler**, the model achieves over **98% accuracy** on test data, showcasing the power of well-tuned SVMs in medical diagnostics.